 The pickerel frog is named after the fish for which it is often used as bait.

 The pickerel frog (Lithobates palustrisis) medium sized and has smooth, tan skin with prominent bronze dorsolateral folds (folds of skin running down each side of the back), and often has yellow or orange coloration in the groin area.
 Two or, rarely, three parallel rows of dark, squarish spots run down the back between the dorsolateral folds.
-Adult pickerel frogs can grow to almost nine centimetres in length.
+Adult pickerel frogs can grow up to eight centimetres in length.
 The call of this species is a low nasal snore, somewhat like the mooing of a cow.
 The call does not carry very far and is often missed in surveys of frog calls.
 To complicate matters, this frog sometimes calls from under water.
 Listen to the call of pickerel frog (courtesy of Adopt-A-Pond Wetland Conservation Programme).

 The pickerel frog is quite similar to the northern leopard frog.
 The main feature distinguishing the two species is the shape of the spots.
 The pickerel frog has square spots, usually in rows, and the leopard has round spots in a more random pattern.
 The leopard frog may be either green or brown.
 The call of the pickerel frog is similar to that of the leopard frog but lacks its low grunts.

 Pickerel frogs inhabit ponds and streams with stable water temperatures, particularly springs and cold seepages.
 In some parts of the United States, these frogs even occupy caves.
 This species spends the summer away from water (usually in damp locations), foraging in fields and meadows, and overwinters in the bottom of ponds or other waterbodies.

 View an interactive map of the known ranges of pickerel frogs in Ontario.